-They ride on a whole life or universal life chassis and most require a substantial single premium to fund a meaningful long-term care benefit.
+They ride on a whole life or universal life chassis with long-term care riders (options).
+Most require a substantial premium to fund a meaningful long-term care benefit.
 The premium creates cash value and also earns interest which explains the asset-based design of this product.

 These, too, are integrated plans and cover services in all venues.
-Fewer options are available to customize these products compared to traditional designs.
+Fewer options are available to customize these products compared to standalone designs.

 Some carriers offer these products to those 20 through age 80.
 Others target an older audience of 35 through 80.

 Those 65 and older may be drawn to this product for two reasons: